openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 # Hash Algorithms {#hash-algorithms}

 The hash algorithm SHA-256 MUST be supported by all the entities to generate and validate the digests in the IETF SD-JWT VC and ISO mdoc.

-Although support for the above algorithm is mandatory, an Issuer, Verifier, or Wallet MAY reject a particular hashing algorithm or the corresponding protected artifact if there are reasonable security, privacy, or policy concerns (e.g., suspected compromise or non-compliance).
-Such decisions are out of scope of the algorithm requirements but can be necessary in real-world deployments.

 Ecosystem-specific profiles MAY mandate additional hashing algorithms.